-- Collaborating with the Local Governing Board, headteacher and the mental health lead, as part of the SLT, to determine the strategic development of behavioural and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behavioural and SEMH policies to support pupils with SEND. - Supporting subject teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.
+• Collaborating with the Local Governing Board, headteacher and the mental health lead, as part of the SLT, to determine the strategic development of behavioural and SEMH policies and provisions in the school.

+• Undertaking day-to-day responsibilities for the successful operation of the behavioural and SEMHpolicies to support pupils with SEND.

+• Supporting subject teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.
 2.5.
-Teaching staff are responsible for: - Being aware of the signs of SEMH-related behavioural difficulties. - Planning and reviewing support for their pupils with SEMH-related behavioural difficulties in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil and aiming to teach them the full curriculum, whatever the prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with SEMH-related behavioural difficulties will be able to study the full national curriculum. - Being responsible and accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEMH-related behavioural difficulties. - Referring pupils with SEMH-related behavioural difficulties to external services, e.g. specialist children and young people's mental health services (CYPMHS), to receive additional support where required. - Keeping the Headteacher and Mental Health Lead up-to-date with any changes in behaviour. - 2.6.
-All members of staff, volunteers and support staff are responsible for: - Adhering to this policy and ensuring that all pupils do too.
+Teaching staff areresponsible for:

+- Being aware of the signs of SEMH-related behavioural difficulties. - Planning and reviewing support for their pupils with SEMH-related behavioural difficulties incollaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil and aiming to teach them the full curriculum, whateverthe prior attainment.

+• Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with SEMH-related behavioural difficulties will be able to study the full national curriculum.

+- Being responsible and accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEMH-related behavioural difficulties. - Referring pupils with SEMH-related behavioural difficulties to external services, e.g. specialist children and young people's mental health services (CYPMHS), to receive additional support whererequired. - Keeping the Headteacher and Mental Health Lead up-to-date with any changes in behaviour.

+2.6.
+All members of staff, volunteers and support staff are responsible for:

+• Adhering to this policy and ensuring that all pupils do too.

-- Promoting a supportive and high-quality learning environment, and for modelling high levels of behaviour. - As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.
-This responsibility includes the power to discipline pupils even when they are not in school or in the charge of a member of staff. - 2.7.
-Pupils are responsible for: - Their own behaviour both inside school and out in the wider community. - Reporting any unacceptable behaviour to a member of staff - 2.8.
+- Promoting a supportive and high-quality learning environment, and for modelling high levels of behaviour. - As authorised by the headteacher, issuing consequences for pupils who display poor levels of behaviour.
+This responsibility includes the power to issue consequences to pupils even when they are not in school or in the charge of a member of staff. - 2.7.
+Pupils are responsible for: - Their own behaviour both inside school and out in the wider community. - Reporting any unacceptable behaviour to a member of staff. - Application of the Sacred Heart Values Curriculum.

+2.8.
 Parents are responsible for the behaviour of their child(ren) inside and outside of school.